JGB futures hit 1-1/2 mth low on Europe debt moves

-fell on Monday and futures touched a 1-1/2 month low amid rising
+fell on Monday and futures hit a 1-1/2 month low amid rising

 optimism that euro zone policymakers may finally come up with a